neslib/Neslib.Sdl3/C/README.md

   * Set CMAKE_OSX_DEPLOYMENT_TARGET to 10.13
 * Press Configure again.
 * The rest is similar to building SDL above.

+### SDL_ttf

+  * Download and unpack tar.gz from GitHub releases.
+  * Navigate to "external" directory and execute "download.sh" in terminal window.
+  * We don't use CMake since this requires building FreeType and HarfBuzz separately and results in multiple static libraries.
+Instead, we use a custom made shell script:
+  * Copy "Sdl3TtfMacOS.sh" from the Neslib.Sdl3\C directory to the unpacked root directory.
+  * Open a terminal and run this shell script.
+It creates the static library in the same directory.

 ## iOS